contrapunctus-1/TheatreScript/README.md

 ```Latin
 (SCENE.—DR. STOCKMANN'S sitting-room.
 It is evening.
 The room is plainly but neatly appointed and furnished.)
 ```
+### Comments
+* Parenthesis for stage directions may conflict with writers wishing to use parenthesis in dialogues...if it becomes a dealbreaker, square brackets may be a viable alternative.

 ## Verse
 Indent lines with two or more spaces
 ```